Artrois/Google_Translator_API/README.md

 Open translate_strings_with_googleAPI.js and get_supported_langs.js and update your projectID.

 ## Usage
 The script uses Google Cloud Translation library.
-Did you set env properly?
 To use client libs put path to key.json to env path:

 PowerShell: `$env:GOOGLE_APPLICATION_CREDENTIALS="KEY_PATH"`